mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 Perhaps because PBL requires learning environment and activities that allow for an active construction of knowledge by learners rather than one dominated by instruction [@kokotsaki_project-based_2016], PBL is often conflate it with unstructured, _pure-discovery_ approaches [@kirschner_why_2006; @hmelo-silver_scaffolding_2007].
 However, while there is unified structural approach to scaffolding, contextually responsive support is a vital component of PBL.
 Project based learning often involve challenges to students which are framed as wicked problems, which in some ways are unsolvable in that their dynamic and complex nature mean they require regular revisiting to find updated, contextually appropriate approaches.
 Similarly, the process of providing  relevant scaffolding to support PBL is also a such a wicked problem, requiring new approaches as background context and use of novel tools.
 As such, while finding an existing scaffolding structure to base my learning design on for this study may not be optimal, general principles to structure a project based approach are relevant.

-Code gaming suits a project based learning (PBL) approach in that it provides an readily understandable driving question which can be shared publicly via a playable game to an authentic audience, either in person or online.

 Procedural forms of scaffolding which facilitators can adopt, including those to aid group work, support reflection, and to structure knowledge sharing via project outcomes [@ertmer_essentials_2015-1; @pitot_establishing_2024].
 EXAMPLES?